Turkish invasion of Armenia: Bolshevik and Turkish nationalist movements

 It was not until August 1920 that the Allies drafted the peace settlement of the Near East in the form of the Treaty of Sèvres.
 Under the terms of the treaty, portions of four northeastern vilayets of the Ottoman Empire were allotted to the First Republic of Armenia and subsequently came to be known as Wilsonian Armenia, after the US President Woodrow Wilson.
 The Treaty of Sèvres served to confirm Kemal's suspicions about Allied plans to partition the empire.
 According to historian Richard G. Hovannisian, Kemal's decision to order attacks on Armenian troops in Oltu District in the erstwhile Kars Oblast that eventually expanded into an invasion of Armenia proper was intended to show the Allies that "the treaty would not be accepted and that there would be no peace until the West was ready to offer new terms in keeping with the principles of the Turkish National Pact."

+The remnants of the XV Corps of the Ottoman Empire, which was the largest Ottoman force not de-mobilized following the Ottoman surrender, was reorganized as the Eastern Front Command with Karabekir retaining command.
+In the summer of 1920, before the Turkish offensive, the Eastern Front Command consisted of four divisions with a total strength of around 25,000 troops.
+Roughly a fifth of the force was made up of tribal and militia auxiliaries, with the enlisted strength of the entire force numbering 20,495.
+However, Karabekir reported that a total of 30,000 regulars and 20,000 irregular troops could be mobilized through conscription, bringing the potential total to around 50,000 or even 60,000 men.